valeriebakker/GNN_ASD_classification_SC/README.md

 - Hyperparameter optimization
 - Inductive test evaluation

-# Folder Structure & Script Descriptions
+# Folder structure & Script descriptions

 ## ABIDE_preprocessing/

 Scripts for converting raw diffusion MRI data into FA-weighted SC matrices.

 ### aal/
-Contains the AAL2 atlas used for region-based parcellation.
+Contains the AAL2 atlas used for ROI-based parcellation.

 ### combine_csv.py
-Merges dataset CSV files into a single phenotype file.
+Merges dataset CSV files into a single phenotype CSV.

 ### preproc_and_tractography.sh
-Full preprocessing pipeline:
+Full DTI preprocessing pipeline:
-- DWI denoising and Gibbs removal
+- Denoising and Gibbs removal
 - Eddy correction
 - Brain masking
-- Fiber orientation estimation and constrained spherical deconvolution (CSD)
+- FOD estimation and constrained spherical deconvolution (CSD)
 - Anatomically constrained tractography (ACT)
 - Creation of FA-weighted connectivity matrices

 This generates the SC features used by the GNN.

 ### run_all_subjects.sh
-Wrapper script for running the preprocessing + tractography pipeline on all subjects.
+Wrapper script for running preproc_and_tractography.sh on all subjects.

 ### show_connectivitymatrix.py
 Script for plotting individual or group-average SC matrices and inspecting connections.